acook/noizee/README.markdown

 ---------------

 0. Create a YAML file called `.noizee` in your home directory
-1. Add your credentials as hash keys
+1. Add your credentials as shown in the **Configuration** section below
 2. Run `bin/noizee`
+3. Enjoy!

 Configuration
 -------------